Dig the ground. Bushcraft

 Is contacting 811 required?

-Yes!
-Any digging requires contacting your 811 center, either by calling 811 from anywhere in the U.S. or making your request through your state 811 center’s website.
+Absolutely, Yes!
+Any digging requires contacting your 811 center.
+You can either call 811 from anywhere in the U.S. or make your request through your state 811 center’s website.
 Planting a garden?
 Installing a fence or mailbox?
-You must contact 811.
+Contacting 811 is a must.

-When you dial 811, you will automatically be connected to a representative from your state’s 811 center who will ask you simple questions about the location and details of your digging project.
-If you request online, you will enter the same information into a form.
-Either way, you will receive a ticket number and instructions for how much time utilities have to respond to your request and how to confirm that all utilities have responded before you can safely dig.
+When you dial 811, you will automatically be connected to a representative from your state’s 811 center.
+They will ask you simple questions about the location and details of your digging project.
+If you make your request online, you will enter the same information over an e-form.
+No matter which way you choose to contact 811, you’ll receive a ticket number and instructions for how much time utilities have to respond to your request.
+Plus, you’ll receive confirmation about which utilities have responded and which are responding before you can safely dig.

 Public Utilities vs. Private Utilities